 The Food & Lipids research group at KU Leuven campus Kulak Kortrijk is a member of LForce.
 The research group concentrates its research on the lipid fraction of food stuff, with the aim to contribute to the production of healthier fat rich foods without compromising the taste or the technological functionality.
 On the one hand, lipids are often under pressure from a health conscious point of view but on the other hand they are essential for the sensory, nutritional and technological properties of fat rich food products.
 A first research line focuses on new sources of nutritionally interesting lipids with a focus on omega-3 fatty acids from microalgae.
 Special attention is being paid to the oxidative and lipolytic stability of the lipids.
 A second research line deals with fat crystallisation.
 We study alternative crystallisation monitoring techniques, the influence of crystallization on the technological properties of fat rich food products and the effects of changing to composition to healthier lipids.

-The Laboratory for Food Microbiology and Biotechnology at UGent Campus Kortrijk is a member of Food2Know.
+The research group VEG-i-TEC at UGent Campus Kortrijk is a member of Food2Know.
 The research group focuses on 3 research lines: 1/ Fermentation 2/ Valorisation and characterisation of by-products 3/ Sustainable design of (bio)chemical and plant-based processing processes; and process water treatment to maintain or improve the chemical, microbiological and nutritional quality and safety.
 To enable analysis on a pilot scale, UGent Campus Kortrijk is constructing the research and expertise center VEG-i-TEC.
 VEG-i-TEC provides test facilities for applied research, training and demonstrations for the vegetable and potato processing industry (from harvested product to packaged product) and water treatment.
 Through this living lab UGent Campus Kortrijk wants to stimulate, realise and implement innovation in this way.